Free fermionic probability theory and K-theoretic Schubert calculus: Bijective description

 \section{Bijective description}

 In this section, we provide a bijective proof of Theorem~\ref{thm:transition_prob}.
 For Cases~A and~D, this is essentially translating the description of the noncommutative operators $\uu$ into tableaux through how the particles evolve.
-For Cases~B and~C~, a little more care is needed as the number of tableaux is not in bijection with the number of intermediate states.
+For Cases~B and~C, a little more care is needed as the number of tableaux is not in bijection with the number of intermediate states.
+However, as in Section~\ref{sec:operator_dynamics}, we reduce the general case to matching the behavior under one time step evolution.